oceanprotocol-archive/OEPs/7/README.md

 The main motivations of this OEP are:

-* Design a solution to extend the current Ocean architecture to use  **Decentralized Identifiers (DID)** and **DID description objects (DDO)**
+* Design a solution to extend the current Ocean architecture to use  **Decentralized Identifiers (DID)** and **DID description objects (DID Document)**
 * Understand how to register information on-chain with off-chain integrity associated
-* Understand how to resolve DID's into DDO's
+* Understand how to resolve DID's into DID Document's
 * Understand how to resolve Assets Metadata using Assets IDs
 * Design a solution facilitating to have the on-chain and off-chain information aligned
-* Establishing the mechanism to know if the DDO associated to a DID was modified
+* Establishing the mechanism to know if the DID Document associated to a DID was modified
 * Defining the common mechanisms, interfaces and APIs to implemented the designed solution
-* Define how Ocean assets, agents and tribes can be modeled with a DID/DDO data model
+* Define how Ocean assets, agents and tribes can be modeled with a DID/DID Document data model
 * Understand how DID hubs are formed, and how they integrate a business and storage layer